Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-8.md

 3. Copy the following JSON code and then update it for your needs with:

    - The policy parameters.
-   - The policy rules/conditions, in this case - VM SKU size equal to G series
+   - The policy rules/conditions, in this case - location set to East US.
    - The policy effect, in this case - **Deny**.

    ```